 This disorder may be caused by food allergies.

-Children may refuse to eat and have chest pain, and adults may have food lodged in their esophagus and difficulty swallowing.
+Children may refuse to eat and lose weight, and adults may have food lodged in their esophagus and difficulty swallowing.

-The diagnosis is based on the results of an endoscopy and biopsy, sometimes along with x-rays and blood tests.
+The diagnosis is based on the results of an endoscopy and biopsy, sometimes along with x-rays.

-Treatment includes corticosteroids, changes in diet, and sometimes dilation of the esophagus.
+Treatment includes proton pump inhibitors, corticosteroids, changes in diet, and sometimes dilation of the esophagus.

 Eosinophilic esophagitis can begin at any time between infancy and young adulthood.
 It occasionally occurs in older adults and is more common among males.